 Yael Bartana (1970, Kfar-Yehezkel, Israel) is a video artist who explores the imagery of cultural identity.
-In her photographs, films and installations Bartana critically investigates her native country's struggle for identity.
+IIn her films, installations, photographs, staged performances and public monuments Yael Bartana investigates subjects like national identity, trauma, and displacement, often through ceremonies, memorials, public rituals and collective gatherings.
 Her early work documents collective rituals introducing alienation effects such as slow-motion and sound.
 In her recent work the artist stages situations and introduces fictive moments into real existing narratives.

 Her work is part of the collection of a.o.: van Abbemuseum, Eindhoven; Centre Pompidou, Paris; Gemeentemuseum Den Haag, The Hague; Guggenheim Museum, New York; The Jewish Museum, New York; Kadist, Paris; Museum Boijmans van Beuningen, Rotterdam; Museum of Modern Art, New York; Stedelijk Museum Amsterdam, Amsterdam; Tate Modern, London; Tel Aviv Museum of Art, Tel Aviv; Walker Art Center, Minneapolis.

 In 2011 Yael Bartana represented Poland on the 54th edition of the Venice Biennial.